simonw/django-sql-dashboard/README.md

 Applications include ad-hoc analysis and debugging, plus the creation of reporting dashboards that can be shared with team members or published online.

+See my blog for [more about this project](https://simonwillison.net/2021/May/10/django-sql-dashboard/), including [a video demo](https://www.youtube.com/watch?v=ausrmMZkPEY).

 Features include:

 - Safely run read-only one or more SQL queries against your database and view the results in your browser